-In Fiscal 2011, New York City procured almost $15 billion worth of supplies, services and construction, through more than 55,000 transactions.
-Highlights from the City’s Fiscal 2011 procurement activities are below:
+In Fiscal 2013, New York City procured more than $16.5 billion worth of supplies, services and construction, through more than 40,500 transactions, but each year is different.
+As an example of past highlights, information from the City’s Fiscal 2011 procurement activities are below:

 - Overall, procurements declined in Fiscal 2011 by about 12%, as agencies awarded somewhat less large-scale construction work than they had during Fiscal 2010.

 - Small purchases ($100,000 or less) totaled more than $112 million.
 Micropurchases ($5,000 or less) accounted for $56 million.
 For micropurchases, 20% of City spending was accomplished through the use of innovative “procurement card” use.

 - Using more than 1,000 requirement contracts, offered mainly by the Department of Citywide Administrative Services (DCAS), agencies placed $959 million worth of orders for supplies and services.

 - Agencies processed task orders worth $967 million under master agreements, primarily the technology services contracts held by DoITT and the design services contracts held by DDC.

 - The size of City contracts was comparable to prior years.
 About 81% of all purchasing dollars flowed in contracts that exceeded $3 million, with only 2% in contracts of $100,000 or less.

 - Ten City agencies account for 87% of the City’s procurement, and the largest 25 contracts of the year account for 29% of the total dollars awarded.
 Human services – i.e., contracts that agencies enter into with vendors (typically nonprofits) to provide services directly to clients and communities throughout the City – amounted to 48% of the award.